 Funding Information for Schools

-In order for schools to qualify for funding for music education, we require all schools in Kent to complete an annual survey in the spring of each year.
+In order for state schools to qualify for this funding, we require all schools in Kent to complete an annual survey in the spring of each year.
 Non completion of this Survey will result in funding being withheld (see terms and conditions below).

 Key Stage 1

 Funding is a contribution towards the cost of a KS1 music curriculum.
-It is calculated at £3 per KS1 pupil (based on 2012 census figures) with a minimum of £100 per school.
-Funding for Key Stage 1 is paid directly to schools providing KS1 teaching on the 20th of each month between April and March.
+It is calculated at £2.50 per KS1 pupil (based on 2017 KCC census figures) with a minimum of £100 per school.
+Funding for Key Stage 1 is paid directly to schools providing KS1 music teaching on the 20th of each month between May and March with a double payment in May.

 The money should be used to: